Backpacking Trip Through Asia For Men

-In this ultimate guide to backpacking across Southeast Asia we will try to cover everything someone would need to know before they come.
+In this guide we will help you plan a backpacking trip through Southeast Asia for men and cover everything someone would need to know before they go for it.
 It won’t be as much about the ‘you should visit here’ stuff, you can find advice on that anywhere.

 Also not everyone will have the same wants and desires out of their trip.
 Maybe you don’t want to see a temple, so we aren’t going to tell you to go see a temple.